 The first thing to know about website accessibility is that contrary to what accessibility overlay widget salesmen tell you, website accessibility is not and can not be automatic.
 (You can read more about that in the Overlay Fact Sheet signed by accessibility experts, developers, and lawyers.)

 Achieving full website accessibility requires a conscious effort from decision makers, designers, developers, and content creators.
-For schools, this includes teachers and staff who regularly update information.
+For schools, to achieve accessibility in online learning teachers and staff need to regularly update information.

 The steps below provide a basic workflow for achieving school website accessibility.

 - Create a website accessibility policy and implementation plan.

 - Provide web accessibility training for designers, developers, and content creators.